sumanthme03/snakeGame/README.md

-The following project is an extension and improvemnets to the Snake game sample code provided by udacity .the additonal features are built and used to provide an entirely different game :
+The following project is an extension and improvemnets to the Snake game sample code provided by udacity .the additonal features are built and used to provide an entirely different game (two food peices rendered ,requests user the choice to save score) :

 Instructions on how to build the project